ghaith8/ghaith8/README.md

-- 👋 Hi, I’m @ghaith8
+- 👋 Hi, I’m ghaith essa
-- 👀 I’m interested in learning programming.
+- 👀 I’m interested in learning programming
-- 🌱 I’m currently learning learning web programming..
+- 🌱 I’m currently working on freelancer job
 - 💞️ I’m looking to collaborate on forward to cooperating in the field of programming...
-- 📫 How to reach me ...
+- 📫 How to reach me :

 <!---
 ghaith8/ghaith8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.